 A brief history of LinkedIn

-Two years later, LinkedIn really became being seen as a business by the founders.
-The result: more than 17 million users at the start of 2007.
+Two years later, LinkedIn really became seen as a business by the founders.
+The result: More than 17 million users at the start of 2007.
 The next year, the platform began its expansion to other countries and reached the mark of over 33 million members.

-LinkedIn’s mission statement is: connect the world’s professionals to make them more productive and successful.
+LinkedIn’s mission statement is: To connect the world’s professionals and make them more productive and successful.

-Some of the services the network provides in order to make its users achieve all their possibilities are charged.
+Some services the network provides in order to make its users achieve all their possibilities are charged.
 Its Paid Features include: Premium Accounts, Talent Solutions, Marketing Solutions, and Sales Solutions.

 The company revenue had a steady growth in the past years.
-In the fiscal year 2019, LinkedIn’s annual revenue amounted to almost 6.8 billion U.S. dollars, up from 5.26 billion U.S. years during the preceding fiscal period.
+In the fiscal year of 2019, LinkedIn’s annual revenue amounted to almost $6.8 billion, up from $5.26 billion during the preceding fiscal period.

 Let’s take a closer look at each of them.

 These solutions encompass the resources offered to both recruiters/employers – that search for qualified candidates for their available positions — and individuals, who seek improvement through courses and training.
 For the ones who are selecting professionals, LinkedIn offers a portfolio of solutions, which allow employers to connect to a wide network of candidates, also by advertising their available jobs.
 Furthermore, there’s the Recruiter Account, which guarantees: